apache/incubator-taverna-site/content/download/commandline/index.md

 ### taverna-commandline-3.1.0-incubating

-**Apache Taverna CommandLine 3.1.0-incubating** was published on `TODO`, and is available for download from official mirrors of the
+**Apache taverna-commandline 3.1.0-incubating** was published on `TODO`, and is available for download from official mirrors of the
 ASF Distribution Directory [incubator/taverna/](https://www.apache.org/dyn/closer.cgi/incubator/taverna/):